-A student may participate in extracurricular activities providing he or she is passing a minimum of twenty-five (25) academic credits.
+A student may participate in extracurricular activities providing he/she/they are passing a minimum of twenty-five (25) academic credits.
 If a student receives a report card that does not meet this standard, participation in extracurricular activities shall cease that day.